Phoenix Area Service

 - Dirty evaporator coil restricting indoor airflow

-- Dirty condenser coil raising outdoor pressure and heat
+- Dirty condenser coil raising outdoor temperature and pressure

 - Weak cooling or long run times